Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - WizardLM-13B-V1.1 (using oobabooga/text-generation-webui) : 5
 - Llama-2-13B-chat (using oobabooga/text-generation-webui) : 7.4
 - Luna-AI-Llama2-Uncensored (using oobabooga/text-generation-webui) : 4
+- MythoLogic-13B (using oobabooga/text-generation-webui) : 4
+- Redmond-Puffin-13B (using oobabooga/text-generation-webui) : 4

 ## Coding questions and answers